veracrypt/VeraCrypt/src/Readme.txt

 Mac OS X specifics:
 -----------------------------------------------------------

-Under MacOSX, the lastest installed SDK is used by default.
+Under MacOSX, the latest installed SDK is used by default.
 To use a different version of the SDK when building using make, you can export the environment variable VC_OSX_SDK:

 	$ export VC_OSX_SDK=13.0